jaycbhsn/S2C-Hardware-App/README.md

 # S2C Hardware App

-A Text to Speech app which runs on Linux x86 and ARM systems (such as Raspberry Pi).
+_An open source AAC Text to Speech app which runs on Linux x86 and ARM systems (such as Raspberry Pi)._

 ![TTSAPP](https://user-images.githubusercontent.com/101217869/233815513-575ebfd4-f8be-4492-b853-67456042255b.gif)